In 1954 William Golding was 43 years old and a nobody. He had been demobbed from the navy at the ...

 The Connell Short Guide To George Orwell's Animal Farm

-This book has one aim: to help you read, understand and appreciate poetry.
-Do you really need a g...
+Malcolm Hebron writes with one aim in mind: to help you read, understand and appreciate poetry.
+T...

 “A heroine whom no-one but myself will much like,” the author famously proclaimed.
 In fact, in an...